MartinBarker/discord_bot_testing/discord-example-app-main/MARTIN-README.md

 - join discord developers discord: https://discord.com/invite/discord-developers

 - add new command to project code
 - run 'npm run register' to register new command
- - run commands to start npm server and ngronk hosting
+- run commands "node app.js" and "ngrok http 3000"
 - add new https ngronk url to discord integrations /interactions
 - refresh discord, new command there